 ‘Tis the season of sweets, and baking is one of my favorite hobbies.
 But I live alone, so there’s no one to easily pawn homemade goods off on, which means I often end up forgoing a recipe to not be wasteful (nor overindulge myself).
-In the absence of holiday get-togethers this year, micro-sized recipes are the real MVP, allowing me to get a taste of a traditional Spanish holiday recipe—for a roscón (o rosca) de reyes—that I picked up while living in Spain.
+So micro-sized recipes are the real MVP, allowing me to get a taste of a traditional Spanish holiday recipe—for a roscón (o rosca) de reyes—that I picked up while living in Spain.

 If you thought the Christmas season is long in the U.S., spend the holidays in Spain.
 It’s a running joke among everyone there that it’s a never-ending period of fiesta after fiesta, feigned disgruntlement at having to constantly eat out, drink, and stay up late with friends and family.
 (Hint: No one’s upset, not in the slightest.)
 For each important day during the holidays, there are special dishes or delicacies enjoyed, including Día de los Reyes Magos, or Three Kings’ Day, celebrated annually on Epiphany, the Christian feast day.